Shutdown Protest Planned Outside the White House Tuesday Evening | Washingtonian

 The woman who confronted former EPA Administer Scott Pruitt at Teaism is organizing another protest of the Trump administration.
 DC middle school teacher Kristin Mink plans a protest outside of the White House Tuesday evening to run as parallel programming to President Trump‘s national address about immigration.

 Major news networks have caught serious flak for choosing to air Trump’s oval office message.
 As James Fallows notes, none of the “Big Three” broadcast networks carried Obama’s immigration speech back in 2014.
-Mink’s march, which begins an hour before the president’s remarks, hopes to skewer both major media broadcasters and the GOP that support Trump’s agenda in one swoop.
+Mink’s demonstration, which begins an hour before the president’s remarks, hopes to skewer both major media broadcasters and the GOP that support Trump’s agenda in one swoop.

 “It’s important for us to get out there tonight as a deliberate means of contrasting the real plight of real people suffering from this shutdown against the lies Trump is telling to defend the shutdown,” Mink tells Washingtonian.